Livijn/multiple-tokens-auth/README.md

 Adds the ability to use multiple tokens for the auth:api middleware.
 Useful if you want to allow a user to be logged in to your e.g. SPA, iOS app and android app at the same time.
 The default token driver only allows one token per user.

+You may also take a look at the example app [multiple-tokens-auth-testapp](https://github.com/Livijn/multiple-tokens-auth-testapp).

 ## Install
 1. Install the package with composer:
     ```